 Blue space- Participants described using coastal/sea environment as a way to reconnect with the present and using it as a de-stressing tool.‘It’s another tool that you can use.
 It’s a place you can get away, you don’t have to pay to go down to it, you can just go down to it.
 It’s accessible so if you’ve had a real rubbish day at work, just head to the coast and you know what that cold water therapy can do.
 It’s been freezing today but when I was out there not once did I feel cold.’

-Several participants felt that although one-off session was helpful, to be able to see improvements in the long terms on a persona and organisational levels, we would need to interview them after attending several sessions.
+Several participants felt that although one-off session was helpful, to be able to see improvements in the long terms on a personal and organisational level, we would need to interview them after attending several sessions.